 - Search Engine Marketing and SEO

 Let’s see which customer acquisition techniques you can use the following marketing channels.

 Customer Acquisition Strategies for Startups

-Now the question is: What type of strategies you can use to step up the startup’s marketing on both online and offline channels.
+Now the question is: What types of use acquisition strategy you can use to step up the startup’s marketing on both online and offline channels.

 In online marketing, we have multiple channels available for customer acquisition.
 First one is paid marketing.
 It is a refined channel to get customers because it offers targeted marketing to an audience.

 The second customer acquisition method is email marketing.
 It helps target visitors who had engaged with your ecommerce store before.
 You have their email addresses and you can target them through emails.

 The third customer acquisition technique is organic marketing.
 It is completely free and long lasting.
 Organic marketing is further divided into social and search marketing.

 The fourth channel of customer acquisition is affiliate marketing.
 For startups, the best way to penetrate a competitive market is through affiliate marketing.